olivia-04/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - Perhaps it was renamed because Diplococcus pneumoniae is of positive gram like the streptococcus bacteria, so it is related to it.
+*Observati ons* - What is your response to the question above? - Perhaps it was renamed because Diplococcus pneumoniae is of positive gram like the streptococcus bacteria, so it is related to it.